 Strangely, in the box are no mounts.
 I guess this is Garmin’s direction as they did the same thing with the eTrex 10/20/30 line.
 They figure they are selling you a handheld GPS and that a mount is not needed.

-For the boat, try the Garmin Marine Mount with Power Cable which includes a power cable.
+For the boat, consider the Garmin Marine Mount with Power Cable which includes a power cable.
 These bolt to any flat surface and your GPS can pivot and swivel into portrait or landscape.

 Powering your GPS should not be too difficult.
 Several of the mounts already mentioned come with hardwire cables which are typically connected directly to your vehicle’s battery.
 You can also power these units with any DC power cable that is made for a Garmin GPS.
 Just be sure it has a mini USB ending and is made for Garmin GPS units.
 The Montana also comes with a rechargeable lithium battery so depending upon how long you plan to use this, an external power source might not be needed.
 We wrote a detailed article on hardwiring a GPS which can be read here.

 The Montana has a lot of functionality and as a result the areas of use are almost limitless.
 You may be using this GPS for something other than a vehicle such as Geocaching or fitness.
 For those purposes a body mount may work better.
 Garmin offers a variety of clips and lanyards.
 You can attach the unit top your belt which is handy for running.
 Garmin offers a lanyard so that you can hang the GPS from your neck which is popular for geocache use.
-For hiking, attachment to a backpack via a clip is also offered.
+For hiking, attachment to a backpack, use the Garmin Lanyard Carabiner Accessory.